sbonelo031fay/sbonelo031fay/README.md

 # 👋 Hi, I'm Sibonelo Faye

 🎓 Final Year IT Student at Mangosuthu University of Technology
-🧠 Visual learner | 💻 Developer | 🌍 Problem-solver through tech
+💻 Developer | 🌍 Problem-solver through tech
 🚀 Passionate about building real-world solutions with code

 ---